Designing for human-machine harmony.

 Strategist

-Diana’s research has been featured at the Federal Reserve, TEDGlobal in Rio, TEDxMunich, Yale, and Princeton.
-Her writing has appeared in Foreign Policy, American Prospect, Business Insider, Tech Policy Press, TED.com, and has been cited in major outlets such as The Guardian and MSNBC.
+Diana’s research has been featured at the Federal Reserve, Washington Center for Equitable Growth, TEDGlobal in Rio, TEDxMunich, Yale, and Princeton, and published in Foreign Policy, American Prospect, Business Insider, Tech Policy Press, and TED.com.
+Her work has been cited in state-level court filings and in outlets such as The Guardian and MSNBC.

 As featured by